David Stern (American businessman): Personal life

 In 1850, he married Fanny Strauss, the sister of Levi Strauss, in New York.
 They had 8 children: Jacob and Caroline (both born in New York); and Henry, Sigmund, Louis (who married Lucie Cahen, Palo Alto patroness), Harriet "Hattie", Abraham, and Lillian (all born in San Francisco).
-He was a member of the Eureka Benevolent Society (later the Jewish Family Service) and Congregation Emanu-El.
-Two of his sons married sisters, the daughters of Lazard Frères head Marc Eugene Meyer: his son, Sigmund Stern, married Rosalie Meyer; and his son Abraham Stern, married, Elise Meyer.
+He was a member of the Eureka Benevolent Society (established by August Helbing and other Bavarians, later the Jewish Family Service) and Congregation Emanu-El.
+Two of his sons married sisters, the daughters of Lazard Frères head Marc Eugene Meyer: his son, Sigmund Stern, married Rosalie Meyer; and his son, Abraham Stern, married Elise Meyer.
 Sigmund's only child, Elise, married Walter A. Haas, the son of Abraham Haas, whose descendants are the current owners of Levi Strauss & Co.

 David Stern died in 1875 in San Francisco.
 The company incorporated in 1890 with Levi Strauss as president, Jacob Stern as First Vice President, Sigmund Stern as Second Vice President, Louis Stern as Treasurer, and Abraham Stern as Secretary.
 After the death of Levi Strauss in 1902 — who had no children — Stern's sons took over ownership of the company.
 The Sigmund Stern Recreation Grove is named for his son.